rsimmons11/JourneyJunction/README.md

 If you used any third-party assets that require attribution, list the creators with links to their primary web presence in this section.

 If you followed tutorials, include links to those here as well.

-## License

-The last section of a high-quality README file is the license.
-This lets other developers know what they can and cannot do with your project.
-If you need help choosing a license, refer to [https://choosealicense.com/](https://choosealicense.com/).

-## How to Contribute

-If you created an application or package and would like other developers to contribute it, you can include guidelines for how to do so.
-The [Contributor Covenant](https://www.contributor-covenant.org/) is an industry standard, but you can always write your own if you'd prefer.

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
-Don't forget to give the project a star!
-Thanks again!

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## Contact